skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 everything is settled, the enter the city.

 They are sent to the Magistrate.
-Magistrate K'dar Stonefist is a wise old Dwarf.
+Magistrate K'dar Stonefist is a wise old dwarf.
 Once the party has gathered before him, he informs them that he has a notice from Magistrate Noreeno, warning him that five outsiders had killed a number of his soldiers and stolen some horses.
 Noreeno also suggested in his letter that these men were Lormanites,